 Housed in a new state-of-the-art facility, the science program consists of three distinct disciplines: physics, chemistry, and biology.
 Faculty members help students master fundamental principles of scientific method, approach, and research.

 Students work in small, problem-solving groups to execute labs, complete assigned projects, and present reports.
 Technology is incorporated directly into the curriculum.
 Emphasis is placed on the thoughtful use of data as a reasoning tool rather than on the superficial memorization of facts.
 Frequent experiments develop the students' powers of observation, classification, and analysis.
 In addition to the standard survey courses, honors and Advanced Placement (AP) classes are also available.

 Suffield’s science curriculum teaches students to:

-» Work independently to analyze and solve problems through scientific method
+- Work independently and in cooperative group settings to analyze and solve problems through scientific method